svenwiegand/scala-libs-for-android-emulator/README.md

 * Add the `<uses-library />` statements outputed at the end of the script run to your `AndroidManifest.xml`
 * Enjoy developing android with scala!

+## Support for Genymotion emulator

+Genymotion is a great alternative to the standard emulator, as it is very fast and the images include Google play and all it's services.
+There is a dedicated script for installing scala into the currently running genymotion device: ```scala install-genymotion.scala```.
+The script requires that there is exactly one genymotion emulator currently running and that you configured genymotion for ADB usage.
+Call it without further paramters to retrieve usage help -- this script only requires you to specify the requested scala version.

 # Supported Scala Versions